Foreword

 Snippets

-Feel free to keep these tabs open in your browser as a reference you can alt
+Feel free to keep these tabs open in your browser as a reference you can alt + tab to quickly.

 Appendix A: Keywords